SitecorePowerShell/Book/GLOSSARY.md

 ## Install-UpdatePackage
 SPE Cmdlet - Installs a Sitecore update package from the specified path.

+## Invoke-Item
+Windows Cmdlet - Performs the default action on the specified item.

 ## Invoke-Script
 SPE Cmdlet - Executes a script from Sitecore PowerShell Extensions Script Library.
 This command used to be named Execute-Script - a matching alias added for compatibility with older scripts.